 - Built-in LED illumination

-This cordless impact drill, as its name suggests, has a changeable chuck size of 1–14 inch, which is rather distinct from other alternatives available.
+These tools, as their name suggests, have a changeable chuck size of 1–14 inches, which is rather distinct from other alternatives available.
 A reasonably strong 18V battery powers this chuck.
-Unfortunately, there is no battery or charger included in this set.
-This cordless impact drill also has other essential features such as built-in LED lights, a belt clip on the side, and a keyless chuck.
+Unfortunately, there is no battery or charger included in this set. these tools also have other essential features such as built-in LED lights, a belt clip on the side, and a keyless chuck.
 It comes with all of this, as well as a respectable 3-year warranty.

 - 1–14 inch chuck size